SuperBoots/lazyblaze/README.md

     * Default install location is `C:\Users\(username)\LazyBlaze\`
     * If you want to change the install location, press 'n' to cancel the install, then open Installer/InstallConfig.xml and modify settings under installdirectory, then run installer again.
 1. Open the folder that LazyBlaze was installed to, see default above
+    * I will refer to this folder as 'your Lazyblaze instance' going forward
     * You should see the folder `LazyBlazeScripts` and the files `LazyBlaze.bat` and `CloneRepos.bat` and `Config.xml`
-1. Make updates to `Config.xml` to define which programs to install (among other things)
+1. In your LazyBlaze instance: Make updates to `Config.xml` to define which programs to install (among other things)
-    * Example Winget config entries for program installations that have been tested can be found in `\ExampleLocalConfig\VerifiedWingetInstalls.txt`
+    * Example Winget config entries for program installations that have been tested can be found in this repository in `\ExampleConfigEntries\VerifiedWingetInstalls.txt`
-    * Example registry edits can be found in `\registrysettings\`
+    * Example registry edits can be found in this repository in `\registrysettings\`, they are also copied to the install location under `\LazyBlazeScripts\IncludedRegistrySettings\`
-    * Update `<reviewed>False</reviewed>` to `<reviewed>True</reviewed>` at the bottom of the `C:\LazyBlazeConfig\LocalConfig.xml` file, if you don't update this the script won't install anything.
+    * Update `<reviewed>False</reviewed>` to `<reviewed>True</reviewed>` at the bottom of the `Config.xml` file, if you don't update this the script won't install anything.
-1. Run `LazyBlaze.bat` again, if everything is configured correctly then the InstallApps.ps1 will be executed in it's entirety.
+1. In your LazyBlaze instance: Run `LazyBlaze.bat`, there are various safety checks in place so watch for the script to stop and prompt you to take some action.
+The common behavior if everything is configured correctly then the Main.ps1 will be executed in it's entirety.
-1. Run `C:\LazyBlazeConfig\CloneRepos.bat` to clone the git repositories you've defined in your local config
+1. In your LazyBlaze instance: Run `CloneRepos.bat` to clone the git repositories you've defined in your local config
     * For more information see "Clone Code Repositories" below
 1. Done!

-## Understanding the local configuration folder `C:\LazyBlazeConfig\`
+## Understanding Your LazyBlaze Instance (default `C:\Users\(username)\LazyBlaze\`)
-Once you've cloned the repository for lazyblaze you should be all set to just start following the "Fresh Windows Install Instructions" below, but there's an external folder that will be created by the scripts that you should be aware of.
+Once you've installed lazyblaze you should be all set to just start following the "Fresh Windows Install Instructions" below, but there's an external folder that will be created by the scripts that you should be aware of.
 The default location of this folder is `C:\LazyBlazeConfig\`, you can change it by updating `Config.xml` in the root of this repository before you run the scripts, but I'd recommend leaving it as default if possible.

 The `C:\LazyBlazeConfig\` folder that gets created will have some values already populated, but the purpose of this folder is to hold values and files that are specific to your machine that the scripts in this repository can use.
 The most important thing in this directory is LocalConfig.xml, it defines what programs to remove, what programs to install, and generally just lets you pick all your options once and then setup everything with minimal interaction.